Can you freeze soy milk? If you would like to know whether soy milk can be frozen or not, this article will give you the

 The thing is – freezing soy milk isn’t beneficial to this drink.
-Same thing is true for coconut milk and almond milk I’ll discuss that issue in more detail later.
+Same thing is true for coconut milk and almond milk I’ll discuss those issue in more detail later.
 Because of that, you should consider freezing this non-dairy milk only when you have no other option.
 I assume that throwing the milk away isn’t an option and you would like to drink your milk somewhere in the future.

 So, when you should consider freezing this soy beverage?
 Freezing soy milk is a good idea when it’s close to the expiration date and you can’t find a way to use this lactose-free drink.
 Please bear in mind that unopened shelf stable soy milk stored in the pantry should be fine for about a year.
 If the package is already opened, the drink should be fine for about two weeks, maybe a little more, when stored in the refrigerator.
 Therefore, check the expiration date before putting the package into the freezer.
 If you buy soy milk in bulk and you’re aware of the fact that you won’t be able to drink all the milk before the expiration date, freezing some of it is a good idea.

 If you need to freeze this dairy-free beverage, there are some things that you need to know.
 In the previous paragraph, I’ve mentioned that freezing isn’t very beneficial to soy milk.
 In fact, most soy milk producers state that freezing their products isn’t recommended.
 They say that soy milk often loses its texture and some of its flavor.
 Because of that, after freezing and thawing, consumers don’t find this soy beverage as tasty as it was before freezing.
 Here’s what Silk’s FAQ says about freezing Silk products (and soy milk amongst them):